Good Clinical Practice (GCP) Courses

 • Part 2 addresses study preparation and conduct.

-• Part 3 continues on study conduct and project closure.
+• Part 3 focuses on study conduct and project closure.

-• Part 4 is kept flexible and will address additional learning contents such as upcoming regulatory changes or key topics in clinical research.
+• Part 4 is kept flexible and addresses additional learning content, such as upcoming regulatory changes or key topics in clinical research.

 Course Dates